‘House Of Cards’ Season 5 Predictions: What To Expect From The New Season

 “Underwood, 2016.
 2020.
 2024.
 2028.
 2032.
 2036.
 One nation, Underwood,” he continues.

-Claire is now equal to Frank:
+Claire is now equal to Frank

-Throughout House of Cards’ four season run, Claire has been a close confidant of her husband, however, she became a lot more than that in the last season.
+Throughout House of Cards’ four-season run, Claire has been a close confidant of her husband, however, she became a lot more than that in the last season.
 After Claire became Frank’s vice presidential running mate and effectively a heartbeat away from the presidency in Season 4, she also broke the fourth wall by looking into the camera along with Frank for the first time.

 However, according to the Hollywood Reporter, their partnership might not last all too long.
 We already know that Claire has her own political ambitions and as vice president, the only thing standing between her and the most powerful office in the world is her husband, Frank.
 With that in mind, it’s now a very real possibility that House of Cards Season 5 will see Claire kill off her husband and for the first time and take the lead as the show’s main protagonist.